chrisemezue/IgboASR/README.md

 Ende-to-end automatic speech recognition model for Igbo language.

 ## Experiments
 Here is the open-source code for the model and data preprocessing steps for Igbo language.
-For Fon language, see [here](https://github.com/bonaventuredossou/fonasr).
 For the full model architecture, see [here](https://drive.google.com/file/d/1gT4r1R8Iq_183WkU3l0nNtdy4YYvYHPp/view?usp=sharing)

 ## Citation